mozilla/MozDef-Triage-Bot/README.md

 ### Deployment

 To deploy the slack-triage-bot-api into AWS
+* create the IAM user that MozDef will use to interact with the Lambda function and SQS queue
+  `make deploy-mozdef-slack-triage-bot-user`
 * determine the Slack Client Secret
 * Run the make command for the environment you want